jamesmontemagno/Estimotes-Xamarin/component/Details.md

 This component binds the Estimote SDK for Android so that it may be used in Xamarin.Android projects.

+This is based on Estimote SDK for Android v0.8.7.

 The system requirements are Android 4.3 and Bluetooth Low Energy.

 The `BeaconManager` class is the primary means of interating with Estimotes.
 Create an instance of this class, and use the `.Connect` method, passing it `BeaconManager.IServiceReadyCallback` object.
 When the BeaconManager is up and running, it will notify clients by call `BeaconManager.IServiceReadyCallback.OnServiceReady()`.
 At this point the client can start ranging or monitoring for the Estimotes.